Mikisepic/data-source-manager/CONTRIBUTING.md

 ### Knowledge

-- You should have a great understanding of Vue, Laravel and its internals.
+- You should have a great understanding of Vue, Laravel, and their internals.
-- You should be familiar with and follow best single page applications.
+- You should be familiar with and follow best practises of writing single page applications.
 - You should be familiar with and follow Vue style guide.

 ## Setting up the Environment